deeplearning4j/deeplearning4j/rotten_tomatoes_sentiment_analysis.md

     </tbody>
 </table>

 Let's walk through this.

+Two columns describe the sentence: PhraseID and SentenceID.
+A PhraseID is a sub-window that takes just one piece of a larger passage, such that each sub-window of a sentence is an example of a "context."

-We have a SentenceID of 1 in every row, which means we are dealing with the same sentence throughout.
+In the table above, we have a SentenceID of 1 in every row, which means we are dealing with the same sentence throughout.
 The entire sentence is presented as a phrase in Row 2, Column 3.
-Each subsequent phrase shown is Column 3 is a subset of that original sentence.
+Each subsequent phrase shown is Column 3 is a subset of that original sentence: the sub-windows.

-Our table is a partial preview of the sentence's subsets, and it stops short of presenting the phrases that constitute the second half of the sentence.
-In addition, this is a supervised dataset, so each phrase has been assigned a sentiment label by a real, live human being.
+Our table is only a partial preview of the sentence's subsets, as it happens to end before presenting the phrases that constitute the second half of the sentence.

-The sentiment labels are:
+This is a supervised dataset, each sub-window has been assigned a label denoting its sentiment by a real, live human being.
+Here's a table mapping sentiment to numeric labels:

 | Label |  Sentiment |
 |:----------:|:-------------:|